Mubashir7933/devops-sysadmin-tasks/AWS-Cloud/EC2-Instance.md

    Using temporary credentials, accessed the AWS Console and selected the N. Virginia (us-east-1) region.

 2. **Key Pair Creation**
-   Created an RSA key pair named `datacenter-kp`.
+   Created an RSA key pair named `datacenter-kp` for this project.
 This key was downloaded in `.pem` format for secure SSH access.

 3. **Instance Launch**
    - Selected Amazon Linux AMI (latest)